knice/inquiry.ucsc.edu/source/_articles/2020-21/fish-for-all.md

 A big concern with using algae for fish feed is its potentially high cost.
-Companies are already using less-expensive alternatives such as soy, corn, and canola to reduce the fishmeal---which has become more expensive---in their feeds.
+Companies are already using less-expensive alternatives such as soy, corn, and canola to reduce the fishmeal&mdash;which has become more expensive&mdash;in their feeds.
 But these substitutes are not healthy for fish or humans eating the fish, nor are they sustainable solutions.
 They lack the omega-3s, have lower digestibility, and contain antinutrients, compounds that actually interfere with nutrient absorption.
 For example,